Want to know the difference between micellar water vs toner? Read this first.

 Can micellar water replace toner?

 While you can replace micellar water with toner, the reverse isn’t true because toner doesn’t have the same strong cleansing properties and cannot really remove much makeup.
 So if you use micellar water as a cleanser, you don’t essentially need a toner.
-But if you use a face wash, especially the one with harsh chemicals, then you definitely need a toner for better and hydrated skin.
+But if you use a face wash, especially the one with harsh chemicals, then you definitely need a gentle toner for better and hydrated skin.

 Should I use a toner after micellar water?